Skip to content

 8. Polishing Pads

 Polishing pads are used to remove small car and truck scratches and dents.
 Usually, it is used to buff out the damage and add shine to the surface.
 They come in various finishes, forms, designs, and sizes.
-To get optimal outcomes, the pad should be used with the polishing compound.
+To get optimal results, the pad should be used with the polishing compound.

 9. Flap discs Abrasive

-The flaps are made of material from polyester or polycotton.
+Flap discs are used explicitly for the finishing of metals, welding, machining, and industrial maintenance.
+It consists of numerous overlapping small pieces of flaps connected to a central hub.
+The flaps are made of polyester or polycotton.
 Form, backing plate content, flap density, and flap grit size are the different parameters to consider when selecting the flap disc.

 10. Cutting Blades and Discs